andrejbrova/CO2-Occupancy/README.md

 - New datasets (Australia, Denmark, Italy)
-Used with models CNN, LSTM and Autoencoder (TODO)
+Used with models CNN, LSTM and Autoencoder (TODO) Italy doesn't include the Humidity-feature because of the large amount of nan-values.
 0.33 test size with shuffle=False

 | dataset   | feature_set | batch_size | epochs | repeats | historical_co2 | embedding | shaped |